 Into a virtual world

-Other global learning projects include students from the College of Science remotely partnering on global health missions in Latin America and Southeast Asia and students in the Wilbur O. and Ann Powers College of Business participating in virtual internships in Paris.
+Other global learning projects include students from the College of Science remotely partnering on global health missions in Latin America and Southeast Asia and students in the Wilbur O. and Ann Powers College of Business participating in virtual internships in Ireland, Spain and Argentina, while taking international business courses virtually through IESEG School of Management in Paris, France.

 “We can’t take for granted that digital interaction is going to be the same as if we’re there in person.
 It’s going to be different.
 People are going to learn in different ways,” said Anderson.
 “So, the focus is about how many bridges we can build and how we can add to the environment with time and technology.”